Soviet-Linux/revolution-installer/README.md

 2. Follow the steps indicated by the interactive program.

+## Docs
+You can view the docs in the DOC/ folder.
+It contains a pdf version as well as the LaTeX source files.

 ## Contributing

 You are free to contribute ideas and implementations to this project.